gregor-i/nutria/README.md

 ## todo list:
  - use open gl to render fractals in backend (todo: reconsider)
- - save high quality screenshots to disk and to server
  - create a user profile to
-   - up / down vote published fractals in gallery
+   - up / down vote published fractals in public gallery
  - migrate all existing `FractalProgram`s to `FreeStyleProgram` with the right parameter (typed)
  - define data protection policy
+ - explorer actions:
+    - return to start position
+    - save high quality screenshots to disk and to server

 ## links:
 - https://en.wikibooks.org/wiki/Fractals/Iterations_in_the_complex_plane/Mandelbrot_set/centers